 Writing is my second career, but it was my first love.
 As a kid, all I wanted to be was a writer.
 I wrote “books” that my mother typed up when I was as young as five.

 Nevertheless, my academic career took a different direction.
 I loved mathematics too, and earned a doctorate from Princeton.
 I taught math for six years at Duke University and seven years at Kenyon College in Ohio.
 I enjoyed it, but I have to say I never felt that teaching was my true calling.

-When I was denied tenure at Kenyon, it was both a wake-up call and a chance to get things right.
-The most valuable advice I received was: “Think of what you wanted to do when you were a child, and try to make that happen.”
-So when I found out about the Science Communication Program at the University of California at Santa Cruz, suddenly all the pieces of the puzzle clicked together.
+When I was denied tenure at Kenyon (see the story here), it was both a wake-up call and a chance to get things right.
+Then I read about the Science Communication Program at the University of California at Santa Cruz, and all the pieces of the puzzle clicked together.
 I could be a writer, as I had always wanted to be, and still make use of my knowledge of math and science.
-At UCSC I learned about journalism and made the contacts I needed to hit the ground running.
+At UCSC I learned about journalism and made the contacts I needed to hit the ground running in my new career.

 - The Tenure Chase Papers (The unexpectedly interesting story of how I was denied tenure at Kenyon.
 According to www.phds.org, this is “required reading for all academics and would-be academics.”)

 - The Story of The Book of Why

 - The Story of The Universe in Zero Words

 - Chess is a pretty serious hobby for me.
 I’m a Life Master, a two-time champion of North Carolina, a former lecturer at ChessLecture (where you can still watch more than 100 of my instructional videos), and I write a chess blog.
 And I run a weekly chess club for kids at the Aptos Public Library.